 - To prove your business is not a hobby

-- Separate business account required for incorporated businesses
+- Separate business accounts are required for incorporated businesses

 - A clear audit trail for the IRS, and